-Hilary lived in Brynmawr at the Head of the Valleys for 17 years.
+Hilary lived in Brynmawr at the Head of the Valleys in Wales for 17 years.
 On a Sunday morning she walked over the mountains, across fields and down valleys with her father and brother.
 The memories, associations and traces of the history of a place – geological or man-made – remain with her.
 The rugged Welsh landscape she remembers from her childhood has been destroyed, renovated and transformed throughout her lifetime: it leaves her wishing to uncover, delve and reveal her thoughts and memories through painting.

 In those mountains, ancient rocks, beeches and oaks, the gushing waterfalls and dramatic weather and rushing tides, there is something about lineage and layers: a true source material which speaks of elemental cycles of birth, growth, deterioration and death.
 In her painting she seeks to evoke these memories, looking for poetic rhythms and echoes to make resonant statements.